The dBASE Book

 |Distribly ($30 US)|

-Note that the printed version of The dBASE Book (vols 1 and 2) should start appearing on Amazon.com in the US and in various other countries (Amazon.de, Amazon.co.uk, Amazon.de, Amazon.fr, Amazon.it, and Amazon.es) soon.
-It may also start appearing in other online stores soon as well.
+Note that the printed version of The dBASE Book (vols 1 and 2) is available on Amazon.com in the US and in various other countries (Amazon.de, Amazon.co.uk, Amazon.de, Amazon.fr, Amazon.it, and Amazon.es).
+It should be available in other online stores soon as well.

 I tried to work with Amazon's Kindle format, but they are way too picky, having issues with: